BiswasJishnu/Vampire-Terminal-Theme/README.md

 ```html
 chsh -s $(which zsh)       #this sets zsh default for user only repeat with sudo chsh -s $(which zsh) if you want zsh as default shell set for root
 ```
-> Note : Zsh might have issues with tilix this can be easily fixed  locate the .zshrc located in home directory .
+>  * Note : Zsh might have issues with tilix this can be easily fixed .
-> This is hidden by default you need to enable viewing of  hidden files to view it.
+>  * Locate the .zshrc located in home directory this is hidden by default you need to enable viewing of hidden files to view it.
-> Add the following to  your .zshrc to fix this
+>  * Add the following to  your .zshrc to fix this
 ```html
 if [ $TILIX_ID ] || [ $VTE_VERSION ]; then
         source /etc/profile.d/vte.sh